luhrts/monitoring/monitoring_monitors_system/README.md

 ## Network-monitor

-The network monitor watches the network's speed and the number of the packages.
-Network transmiting error will be checked.
+The network monitor watch the network,speed and the number of the package and network error will be checked **Monitored Values:**
-**Monitored Values:**

 |     values      | unit  | Comment  |